 As a foaming agent, SLSa helps stabilize foams and emulsify substances by reducing surface tension.
 It is also helpful in making emulsions and enhancing foam in skincare products.

-Sodium lauryl sulfoacetate(SLSa) Uses
+Sodium lauryl sulfoacetate(SLSa) in

 Bath bubble bars are an excellent way to use Sodium Lauryl Sulfoacetate since it provides a foamy, bubbly effect when they enter the bath.
 Other cosmetics products you can make with SLSa include shampoo bars, liquid soap, and facial washes.